michael-stoltz/legacy-reactor/README.md

   },
 });

+// The first parameter is an observed object
-// The first parameter is the path to the property in the observed data.
+// The second parameter is the path to the property in the observed data.
 // In case of a nested object {nested: {total: 55 }} you would write 'nested.total'.
-// The second parameter is the function to be called when the value of total changes. observed.$watch('total', (value, oldValue) => {
+// The last parameter is the function to be called when the value of total changes. const watcher = addPropertyWatcher(observed, 'total', (value, oldValue) => {
   console.log(value, oldValue);
 });

 observed.price = 100; // output: 10000 5560

+removePropertyWatcher(observed, 'total', watcher);

+// No output since the watcher was removed observed.price = 60.56;
 ```

 # Known Issues